nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 -   The parameters of a command cannot be reordered.
     Example: For the `assignment` command, typing `assignment n/Finals c/50% m/CS1231 d/30/10/20 1300` will result in an error as the COMMENTS parameter is in the wrong position.

--   Inputs for the various parameters are supposed to be in the English Language.
-Common Symbols like "@#$%^&*()" are not permitted.
+-   Inputs for the various parameters are to be in the English Language.
+Symbols such as "@#$%^&*()" are not permitted.
-    In particular, The special characters `|` and `/` cannot be used in the various parameters that you can pass to commands, unless explicitly required by the command's format.
+    In particular, the special characters `|` and `/` cannot be used, unless explicitly required by the command's format.

 > **Note**:
 > Don’t worry if all of these seems overwhelming. <br/>